softwarefactory-project/sf-operator/doc/deployment/config_repository.md

 ##### Repository ACLs and Labels

 > Access controls and labels management with Gerrit is out of the scope of this documentation.
 Please refer to Gerrit's documentation for further details, for example [here](https://gerrit-review.googlesource.com/Documentation/access-control.html) for ACLs or [here](https://gerrit-review.googlesource.com/Documentation/config-labels.html) for labels.

-The config repository must be set with specific ACLs to allow Zuul to interact with it:
+The repository must be set with specific ACLs to allow Zuul to interact with it:

 ```INI
 [access "refs/heads/*"]